rahim-khan-iitg/rahim-khan-iitg/README.md

 ## Projects

-1. <span style="color:blue"><b>AI Image Classifier</b></span> :- It is the image classifier which classifies image as Real or Fake .
+1. <font color="blue"><b>AI Image Classifier</b></font> :- It is the image classifier which classifies image as Real or Fake .
 It is based on VGG16 and trained on the imagenet dataset\
 It was the part of Even Semester Project by Coding Club IIT Guwahati\

 ## Education